anj0la/penguin-2d/README.md

 ## Roadmap
 ### Planned Features
-- Implement the folllowing examples on using the framework: rendering shapes, text and sprites.
+- Implement more example projects using the framework.
+- Add support for audio/sound playback.
-- Develop a simple game, "Flappy Penguin," as a proof of concept for the framework, including support for game objects such as `PenguinTransformable` and `PenguinDrawable`.
+- Develop a "Flappy Penguin" demo game as a proof of concept.
-- Implement audio/sounds.
-- Expand rendering capabilities to include tiling for sprites.
+- Expand rendering capabilities to include sprite tiling.
-- Expand the event system by supporting additional SDL3 event types, such as window and display events.
+- Extend event handling to include additional SDL3 event types.
-- Streamline loading and managing textures, sounds, and other assets.
+- Streamline asset management for textures and sounds.
-- Simplify game development by eliminating the need to modify the main function when deriving from PenguinGame, streamlining the setup process.
-- Add mouse and joystick input event handling to support a wider range of input devices.
+- Add mouse and joystick input handling.
-- Potential support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.
+- Investigate support for Dear ImGui for debugging overlays.

 ## License
 Currently, Penguin2D is a personal project in active development and is not yet open source.
 All rights to the source code are retained by me.
-This means that while you're welcome to explore the project and use it as inspiration, you are not permitted to reproduce, distribute, or create derivative works based on the code.
+While you're welcome to explore the project and use it as inspiration, you are not permitted to reproduce, distribute, or create derivative works based on the code.